kimicasamina/kimicasamina/README.md

 # Hi, I'm Kim 👋

-I'm a **Full-Stack Developer** passionate about writing clean and maintainable code.
+I'm a **Full-Stack Developer** with a passion for writing clean and maintainable code.

 ## 🚀 Technologies & Tools